yereverluvinunclebert/Magnifier-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+First of all it does not magnify!
+Sorry about that.
+A Yahoo widget cannot magnify the windows desktop as the two are not aware of each other.

 This magnifier Desktop Widget is an attractive dieselpunk Yahoo widget for your desktop.
-This Konfabulator/ yahoo widget provides a simple image of a magnifying glass on your desktop.
+This Konfabulator/yahoo widget provides a simple image of a magnifying glass on your desktop.
 A bit of eye candy that you can use as an interesting icon to an application.
-So, functional and gorgeous at the same time.
+Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

 ![magnifier-400](https://github.com/yereverluvinunclebert/Magnifier-Ywidget/assets/2788342/718c5769-5d95-4559-8b55-96cbb4ca030f)